citusdata/citus_docs/reference/user_defined_functions.rst

 **distribution_method:** (Optional) The method according to which the table is to be distributed.
 Permissible values are append or hash, and defaults to 'hash'.

 **colocate_with:** (Optional) include current table in the co-location group of another table.
-By default tables distributed by columns of the same type and with the same shard count are co-located.
-Possible values are :code:`default`, :code:`none` to start a new co-location group, or the name of another table to co-locate with that table.
+By default tables are co-located when they are distributed by columns of the same type, have the same shard count, and have the same replication factor.
+Possible values for :code:`colocate_with` are :code:`default`, :code:`none` to start a new co-location group, or the name of another table to co-locate with that table.
 (See :ref:`colocation_groups`.)

 Return Value
 ********************************